Need to talk? Call 1800 882 436.

 • 'Tummy time' means giving your baby time on their stomach while they're awake and you're there with them.

-• Tummy time helps to build your baby’s head, neck and upper body strength.
+• This helps to build your baby's head, neck and upper body strength.

-• Tummy time should start soon after birth.
-You may begin with a minute or two of tummy time each day, and build up to around 15 minutes a few times a day.
+• Begin tummy time soon after birth, beginning with a minute or two each day and build up to around 15 minutes a few times a day.

-• Tummy time should always be supervised — never leave your baby on their stomach without supervision.
+• Always supervise tummy time; never leave your baby on their stomach unsupervised.

 What is 'tummy time'?